tweakoz/cvm/README.md

 C/C++ Version Manager
 =====================

-C/C++ Version Manager is a tool for managing/installing all the dependencies/components of a C/C++ app :
+C/C++ Version Manager.
+A tool for automatically managing your C/C++ dependencies :
 - compiler
 - libraries
 - misceanellous build tools

-Each component is automatically installed with required version and mode (debug/release).
+Each component is automatically installed with specific versions and modes (debug/release).

 Inspired from the great RVM (Ruby Version Manager) : https://rvm.io// and the Bundler tool : http://gembundler.com/gemfile.html

-C++VM is available at : https://github.com/Offirmo/cvm
+- C++VM is available at : https://github.com/Offirmo/cvm
+- Presentation of the tool : http://fr.slideshare.net/Offirmo/introducing-cvm

-C++VM has a redmine : http://www.hostedredmine.com/projects/cvm
+- C++VM has a tracker : https://www.pivotaltracker.com/projects/710241